MuhammadMosaBinSaghir/Capstone/README.md

-The CFD "Terminal" Script can:
+# The CFD "Terminal" Script pseudocode
+## File Management and running CFD
 - Prommpt the user to enter
   - The input directory (containing the config and mesh files)
   - The output directory (where the CFD results will be stored)